noahwoo/noahwoo.github.io/llm-notes.md

             - Scratchpad fine-tuning models perform well with the scaling of model size

    - **StAR: Bootstrapping reasoning with reasoning, 2022, Google**
-      - One word: iteratively leverage a small number of rationale examples and a large dataset without rationales, to bootstrap the ability to perform more complex reasoning
+      - In one word: iteratively leverage a small number of rationale examples and a large dataset without rationales, to bootstrap the ability to perform more complex reasoning
       - Methods:
          - In brief:
             1. prompt with few-shot rationale examples, answer questions
             2. if answer wrong, generate rationale with correct answer (Rationalization)
-            3. fine-tuning on <P, rationale, C> with rationale leading to or rationalized with correct answer from step 1 and step 2
+            3. fine-tuning on &lt;P, rationale, C&gt; with rationale leading to or rationalized with correct answer from step 1 and step 2
             4. repeat from step 1 (hence the 'bootstrap')
          - In details:
             - almost the same as in brief